11th Annual Historic Old Town Salsa Fiesta

 Thank you to all who participated in this year's competition.

 2nd Place- John & Diana Deleon: La Familia Salsa

 Free for the public to attend.
 Participation in tasting of and voting on the best salsa is $5.
 This is a rain or shine event.

-Come see New Mexico's fiercest cooks face-off as they battle to have their salsa named the Best Homemade Salsa!
+Come see New Mexico's fiercest cooks face-off as they battle to have their salsa named the Best Homemade Salsa in Albuquerque!
 Watch as competitors prepare their best salsa completely on-site.
 Taste the many flavors each salsa has to offer and vote for your favorite.
-Live entertainment will be provided through the entire event.

 Schedule of Event

 - 12-2 p.m. - Preparation of salsa on-site

 - 2-2:30 p.m.- Sample preparation and booth decoration competition

 - 2:30-5 p.m. - Tasting and voting on the best salsa